*** Upcoming events and deadlines ***

 DevFest.
 Columbia’s largest tech forum happens every January.
 Beginners and experts alike are invited to hack, meet, and build with other tech enthusiasts from around campus.Learn from thought leaders, participate in workshops, and an 18-hour hackathon.
 Free.

 $250,000 Columbia Venture Competition.
 Held every spring since 2009, this multi-round competition is open to current Columbia, Barnard, and Teachers College students and recent alumni, who register for event during February.
-(The 2017 competition will be held April 13; registration has already closed.)
 The competition has five tracks, with the top three winners splitting the $50K prize.

 Columbia Startup Lab (CSL) Cohort.
 Each spring, CSL offers coworking space at reduced rates to recent-alumni.
 The space is administered by WeWork and is located at 69 Charlton Street.
 Admitted teams may spend up to one year in the space (administered by WeWorks) and are required to commit to a minimum of four months.